James J. Davis: Later career

 In 1922, Davis published his autobiography, The Iron Puddler, which was ghostwritten by C. L. Edson, who had previously worked for Davis as an editor of a Loyal Order of Moose publication.
 He served as United States Secretary of Labor from 1921 to 1930 under Presidents Warren G. Harding, Calvin Coolidge, and Herbert Hoover.
 He is one of only three Cabinet officers in U.S. history to hold the same post under three consecutive Presidents.
 The other two Cabinet officers to accomplish this were Secretary of Agriculture James Wilson and Secretary of the Treasury Andrew Mellon.
 During his tenure, he focused on immigration, then a Labor Department responsibility, and established the United States Border Patrol and proposed restrictions in immigration quotas.
 At the urging of the iron and steel workers union, he successfully urged U.S. Steel to abandon the 12-hour workday.

 He resigned as Secretary of Labor upon his election to the United States Senate from Pennsylvania, accepting the seat denied to William Vare.
 During his tenure in the Senate, he co-sponsored the Davis–Bacon Act with New York Congressman Robert Bacon.

-In April 1943 a confidential analysis by Isaiah Berlin of the Senate Foreign Relations Committee for the British Foreign Office described Davis as:
+In April 1943, in the middle of the Second World War, a secret analysis of the members of the U.S. Senate Foreign Relations Committee was prepared for the British Foreign Office by English intellectual Isaiah Berlin.
+Berlin's judgments of the Senators on the committee were literate, highly critical, and sometimes contemptuous.
+He described the Welsh-born Davis as:

-defeated for the governorship of his State in 1942.
 Commonly known as "puddler Jim" since he started his career as a steel worker.
 He was born in South Wales, became a Labour politician during the last war and Secretary of Labour shortly afterward.
 He is violently hated by organised labour, since he is regarded as having prostituted his labour connexion only in order to betray his fellow-workers over and over again.
 He is a pure opportunist, put into the Senate by the powerful Sun Oil interest in Pennsylvania, declares that he is not an Isolationist.
 This is true only in so far as he appears to have no convictions of any kind, and will vote in whatever direction is required by the interest which is running him at any given moment.
 His bête noire is his fellow Pennsylvanian in the Senate, Joseph F. Guffey.

 Davis was narrowly defeated for re-election in 1944, and subsequently resumed his work with the Loyal Order of Moose until his death.